-The Anzisha Prize invites applications from young entrepreneurs aged between 15 and 22 years old who are Africans to apply for the 2014 Anzisha Prize.
-The prize targets Africans who have developed and implemented innovative solutions to social challenges or started successful businesses within their communities.
+The Anzisha Prize seeks to award young entrepreneurs who have developed and implemented innovative solutions to social challenges.
+It also awards entrepreneurs who have started successful businesses within their communities.

 Worth of Award

 Recipients of this prestigious award will walk away with

 - A monetary reward of a shared amount of $100,000.